syntaxsurge/autoblogger_docker/README.md

 In your local machine:

-To rebuild the docker files with new changess:
+To rebuild the docker files with new changes:
 ```commandline
 sudo docker build -t syntaxsurge/autoblogger:latest .
 ```